LoganYangBo/Advance-Program-Language/README.md

 7) The operand of a unity minus operator can be either INT or FLOAT.
 The result of the operation is that same type.
 8) The evaluation of a readint expression produced a value of type INT.
 The evaluation of a readfloat expression produces a value of type FLOAT.
 9) Both operands of a comparison operator < <= > >= == != must be of the same type (either INT or FLOAT).

+## P3:

+  The goal of this project is to build an interpreter for the language from Project 2 (with some minor changes to the language, as defined below).
+The semantics to be implemented was discussed in class when we considered the definition of operational semantics.
+Your implementation will use the code for AST building and type checking from Project 2, with some minor changes to Interpreter.java .
+In your interpreter, first perform the type checking from Project 2 and exit with error code EXIT_STATIC_CHECKING_ERROR if the checking fails.
+If the checking succeeds, execute the program.

+  To simplify the project, the following restriction will be imposed on all input programs: no two variables have the same name.
+This also applies to variables that are in different blocks: so, code such as int z = ...; { ... { int z = ...; } } is never going to be part of a valid input program.
+You do not have to check whether this restriction is satisfied by the input program: just assume that it is and implement your interpreter under this assumption.

+  Details:
+The semantics was described in class.
+A few additional details:
+1) You have to catch run-time errors for “use of unintialized variable” and “division by zero” and then exit the interpreter with the corresponding error codes.
+2) readint and readfloat expressions should read from UNIX stdin and produce a value of the corresponding type.
+If this reading cannot be performed successfully, the interpreter should exit with error code EXIT_FAILED_STDIN_READ .
+A simple way to implement this functionality is to use a Scanner object from java.util : e.g., at the very beginning of program execution create an object Scanner s = new Scanner(System.in) and then call s.nextLong() and s.nextDouble() whenever you need to evaluate a readint or readfloat expression.
+When executing the interpreter from the command line, you can put the input data in some file datafile and then do ./plan programfile < datafile
+3) Type INT in our language should be implemented by a Java long type; type FLOAT in our language should be implemented by a Java double type. you can implement the state 𝛔𝛔 with one map from variable names to values.
+There is no need to use a tree of maps.
+At the beginning of execution, the map is empty.
+5) The evaluation of boolean && and || operators should use short-circuit semantics.
+6) A natural way to implement the checking is to add to each expression class a method evaluate which takes as input a reference to the state, evaluates the expression, and returns the resulting value.
+Similarly, for each statement class you can use a method execute which takes as input a reference to the state, executes the statement, and as a result changes the state.